- Shapely, tailored look

 In a brief drive of the Q4 on bone-dry roads outside Malibu, the Ghibli was able to carve up tight canyon roads we'd left warm from runs in the hot Alfa Romeo 4C.
 The Alfa's able to squirt through these roads with needle-like accuracy; the Ghibli's bigger and heavier, of course, but still tackles the same pavement with zest.
 In normal driving modes, the transmission's shifts were smooth and the twin-turbo V-6 was docile and quiet.
 Flipped into Sport, the Ghibli's throttle and shifts picked up the pace with the reflexes you'd expect from a sport sedan.

-Neither the National Highway Traffic Safety Administration (NHTSA) nor the Insurance Institute for Highway Safety (IIHS) have crash tested the brand-new Ghibli, but the brand says it has targeted a five-star NCAP crash safety rating by including a third force load path and seven standard airbags in addition to its high-strength chassis.
+The NHTSA hasn't crash tested the new Ghibli, but the brand says it has targeted a five-star NCAP crash safety rating by including a third force load path and seven standard airbags in addition to its high-strength chassis.
 A rearview camera and Bluetooth are standard.
+The IIHS has given the four-door "Good" ratings in moderate overlap front, side, roof strength, and head restraints.

-Others features available in the Ghibli include a Bowers & Wilkins 15-speaker audio system, in-car wireless Internet, adjustable pedals, and the Maserati Touch Control screen.
+For the 2016 model year, the Ghibli comes with stop-start, a hands-free trunklid, blind-spot monitors, a 900-watt Harman Kardon audio system or a Bowers & Wilkins premium audio system, and new Zegna-penned trim packages.
+Others features available in the Ghibli include a Bowers & Wilkins 15-speaker audio system, in-car wi-fi internet, adjustable pedals, and the Maserati Touch Control screen.